Welcome to Native Modules for iOS. Please start by reading the Native Modules Intro for an intro to what native modules are.

 stopObserving in your

-Then create a private implementation file that will register the required information with the React Native bridge:
+Then create a private implementation file that will register the required information with React Native:

 For those of you new to Swift and Objective-C, whenever you mix the two languages in an iOS project, you will also need an additional bridging file, known as a bridging header, to expose the Objective-C files to Swift.
 Xcode will offer to create this header file for you if you add your Swift file to your app through the Xcode